MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 This means code development has now become SaaS.

+You should "reset" the chat between code generation tasks for different files.
+If you don't, code generation requests take longer and longer.

 ## Getting started with Cursor

 Getting started is hard.
 This is very definately an early adopter tool: